Thomas Rowley (poet): Biography

 As early as 1774, Thomas Rowley moved even further north to the eastern shore of Lake Champlain to the town of Shoreham in Addison County, Vermont, with his wife and family.
 The state of New York was visible right across the lake.
 Here Thomas built a hotel.
 His land was known as "Rowley's Point" at the current landmark of Larabee's Point.

 During the American Revolution, the American settlers abandoned Shoreham and the Champlain Valley as the British dominated the lake region.
 Thomas returned to live in the town of Danby during the American Revolution.
 He served as Danby's town clerk and representative in the General Assembly from 1778 to 1782.

 After the war ended, Thomas Rowley returned to live in Shoreham as early as 1783.
 He is on record serving as the initial surveyor and clerk of Shoreham in 1783.
 He resided in Shoreham for the rest of his life as an innkeeper and farmer.
-Thomas died 1796 in Benson or Cold Springs, Vermont, at the home of his son, Nathan Rowley.
+Thomas died 1796 in the village of Cold Springs, in the town of West Haven, Vermont, at the home of his son, Nathan Rowley.